Skip to main content

 About

-QANGA is a single player and multiplayer role playing game.
+QANGA is a single player and multiplayer open world role playing shooter game with a science fiction theme.
 It was developed by iolaCorp Studio and was released on September 2, 2024.
 It received mostly positive reviews from players.

 Skip User Reviews